 Additionally, there is the reverse to this concept too.
 Say that you’re buying something costly like a $25,000 car and a salesperson gives you a list of fun upgrades.
 Adding something you’d not normally buy by itself for $200 is nothing compared to the $25,000 you’re already spending.
 Yet if you’re buying a mattress for around $600 and the salesperson is trying to upsell you some super special pillows for $200 you will think twice about it.
 In both cases the upsells aren’t compared to the $0 you’d not spent on the item if you don’t purchase it but to the relative amount of money already being spent in that specific purchase as a whole.

 This means that any purchase adding or upselling, albeit it in products or services, need to be relatively small to the amount of money a customer was willing to spend overall.
 Otherwise, it’s going to be disproportional and probably intimidate the customer instead of selling them on the upsell.

 That’s why people will go out of their way to drive around and find the cheapest gas station but will be hard press to put in the same amount of effort into researching a better mortgage, credit card or refinancing rate.
 It’s all relative.

 There are a lot of things that go into a good pricing strategy.
 As you can see, there is a whole lot more that goes into perfecting it.
 Don’t sweat it though; these are just ideas for you to try out!

 Dollars and Sense by Dan Ariely and Jeff Kreisler is an extremely well-written book.
 It has given me a lot of insights on the psychology of money as both, a buyer and a seller.
 It’s a fantastic book; your first takeaway is to go and read it yourself.

-The second takeaway to implement one or two of the small changes to pricing I’ve discussed in this post – they can have a significant impact on your company’s bottom line.
+The second takeaway is to implement one or two of the small changes to pricing I’ve discussed in this post – they can have a significant impact on your company’s bottom line.